 Lower Back Pain clinical trials at UCSF

-Lower back pain is discomfort in the lower part of the spine.
-UCSF is testing if psilocybin therapy can help people with chronic low back pain.
-Another trial is looking at how spinal cord stimulation might relieve this pain.
+Lower back pain is pain felt in the lower spine.
+UCSF is researching if psilocybin therapy can ease long-term back pain.
+UCSF is also conducting a study on spinal cord stimulation for chronic lower back pain.

 open to eligible people ages 25-70